goossens/ObjectTalk/docs-src/guide/operators.md

 This example uses multiple && and || operators to create a longer compound expression.
 However, the && and || operators still operate on only two values, so this is actually three smaller expressions chained together.
-The example can be read as:
+The example above is evaluated from left to right but it would probably make sense to use parenthesis for readability (see below).

 If we’ve entered the correct door code and passed the retina scan, or if we have a valid door key, or if we know the emergency override password, then